 Your tire pressure should neither be at maximum nor minimum, it should always be inflated to the recommended level.
 However, if your vehicle is holding heavy weight, then it is better to go a little above than recommended otherwise, it is not recommended to go above that.
 All three of these metrics can be found at the door jamb of your car, so make sure to check it.

 Over and Underinflation

-Weather plays an important role in the rapid change of air pressure in tires.
-As the weather drops 10F the air pressure in the tire goes above 1 PSI. similarly as the weather increase by 10F, the pressure on the tire drops by 1 PSI.
+Weather plays an important role in the rapid change of tire air pressure.
+As the weather drops 10F, the pressure in the tire goes above 1 PSI.
+Similarly, as the weather increases by 10F, the pressure on the tire drops by 1 PSI.
 That’s why it is hard to maintain the pressure on frequent weather-changing areas.

 Tracking tire pressure

-For tracking results of air pressure, TPMS monitoring screens are the best for quick and accurate results.
-Sensors send the results to the device and it shows the exact air pressure on each tire.
-It also helps in locating the deflated tire and inflating it before anything wrong goes.
+For tracking air pressure results, TPMS monitoring screens are the best for quick and accurate results.
+Sensors send the results to the device and it shows the exact air on each tire.
+It also helps in locating the deflated tire and inflating it before anything goes wrong.
 That is why we recommend that there should always be a TPMS in your car for full proof of security and proper driving experience.